gary-rowe/DropwizardEmberData/README.md

 For a much bigger scale application involving a [Maven](http://maven.apache.org)-built [Dropwizard](http://dropwizard.codahale.com) back end combined with a [Grunt.js](http://gruntjs.com)-built front end see my other public repos (TODO).

+# Where does the ASCII art for the banner come from?

+I used the excellent [TAAG site](http://patorjk.com/software/taag).